1/3 lb. pork rinds (cotenne)

 If you are using dry beans, remember to soak them for a few hours.

-Rice can be replaced with a short pasta.
+You can replace rice with short pasta.

 Regional recipe from Lombardy